 - C. Relevant Regulations-(Block 6 on printed NR) Select one or more of the regulatory citations offered on the noncompliance page in PHIS.
 PHIS will offer the regulatory citations based on the earlier recording of the regulations verified on the task results page.
 IPP are to verify that the regulatory citation includes all the specific regulations that were noncompliant.
 If a particular noncompliant regulatory citation is not available in PHIS, IPP are to type it in the description text block.
 If IPP believe the regulatory citation should be available for a particular inspection task, they are to submit the suggestion through askFSIS. - D. Description of Noncompliance-IPP are to include the following elements in their description: - 1.
 A description of each noncompliance in clear, concise terms, including the problem, time of occurrence, location, and effect on the product, if any.
 The description should clearly explain how IPP's findings support the determination that the establishment did not meet regulatory requirements. - 2.
 An explanation of how IPP notified establishment management of the noncompliance. - 3.
 PHIS allows IPP to review recent similar NRs and select one NR to associate to the new NR.
 The selected NR number appears in block 6a of the printed NR.
 When there is a developing trend of noncompliance, the number of the associated NR and a description of how the NR is associated is included in the description block.
 In addition, IPP are to describe any unsuccessful further planned actions taken by the establishment to address the noncompliances.
-IPP may document the identified trend in the meeting agenda feature of PHIS for discussion at the next meeting with establishment management (refer to the PHIS User Guide for additional instructions on the meeting agenda and MOI features of PHIS).
-IPP are to discuss a developing trend of noncompliance with establishment management at the weekly meeting (see VI Weekly Meeting). - E. Affected Product Information IPP are to record approximate weight and any product name, lot number, or other information available to identify the specific amount of product affected by the noncompliance, if any. - F. Product adulteration -- IPP are to use the product adulteration check box on the noncompliance page to indicate if the documented noncompliance resulted in any adulterated or misbranded product being produced.
+IPP are to discuss a developing trend of noncompliance with establishment management at the weekly meeting.
+IPP are to refer to Chapter I Section VI, Weekly Meeting, above, and Chapter V, Section VII Evaluating Trends for Systemic Problems, below, for instructions on conducting the weekly meeting with establishment management. - E. Affected Product Information IPP are to record approximate weight and any product name, lot number, or other information available to identify the specific amount of product affected by the noncompliance, if any. - F. Product adulteration -- IPP are to use the product adulteration check box on the noncompliance page to indicate if the documented noncompliance resulted in any adulterated or misbranded product being produced.

-- G. Retain Tags/Rejected Tags -- If IPP took a regulatory control action (US Retain/Reject tag) as a result of the noncompliance, they are to enter the number of the tag(s). - H. Sample Form Number Block used when NR is associated with FSIS sample result.
+- G. Retain Tags/Rejected Tags -- If IPP took a regulatory control action (US Retain/Reject tag) because of the noncompliance, they are to enter the number of the tag(s). - H. Sample Form Number Block used when NR is associated with FSIS sample result.